adamgruber/alexa-skill-boilerplate/README.md

 The interaction model defines the different intents that the skill will handle.
 Each intent has a `name`, a `samples` array containing sample utterances a user might use to invoke the intent, and an optional `slots` array.
 Slots can be used to define arguments to an intent that give Alexa more information about that request.

-### Write the Handler
+### Create the Skill

-The code for the handler is found in `index.js`.
-This is where the skill is created, intent handlers are defined, and the main handler is exported.
+The code for creating the skill is found in `index.js` which exports the main handler function.

+### Write the Handlers

+Handlers are located in `src/handlers/` and are broken out by the intent request that they handle.
+Add custom handlers here.

 ### Testing